-- 1. The functions of the medical delegates include the strict and complete organisation of the medical aspect.
-They have the obligation to see that the Rules are adhered to and cannot themselves decide on any departure from the Rules except when circumstances arise in which it is absolutely impossible to apply them. - 2.
-Hence, medical delegates: - a) Verify the medical services and oversee their operation. - b) Give assistance during the anti-doping control. - c) Oversee the evaluation and treatment of any injury or cramp in accordance with t.33.
+- a) Organise the equipment control and oversee its operations. - b) Verify the technical installations and the homologation of the various items of equipment. - c) Assist referees over material problems during matches. - 4.
+The functions of the medical delegates include the strict and complete organisation of the medical aspect.
+They have the obligation to see that the Rules are adhered to and cannot themselves decide on any departure from the Rules except when circumstances arise in which it is absolutely impossible to apply them. - 5.
+Hence, medical delegates: - a) Verify the medical services and oversee their operation. - b) Supervise the anti-doping control. - c) Oversee the evaluation and treatment of an injury or cramp in accordance with t.33.